8rogrammer/SnakeJavaFX/meta/DEADLINE.md

 ## Part 2: New

+    While working on this project I learned more about javafx and threads and using a timer.
+    I also learned how to accept inputs from the keyboard for the game.
 > What is something new and/or exciting that you learned from working
 > on this project?